-Deliveries or pick-ups in connection with the Artisan Industrial uses are limited to parcel and small freight carriers.
+Deliveries or pick-ups in connection with an Industrial, Artisan use are limited to parcel and small freight carriers.

 VILLAGE BUSINESS

 The D5 Village Business district allows greater density, larger buildings, and a wide range of building types and uses.
 Minimum lot sizes are relatively small, with minimal setbacks to encourage in-fill development.